thebe14/caso/doc/source/configuration.rst

 * ``tenants`` (list value, default empty).
 List of the tenants to extract records from.
 * ``messengers`` (list, default: ``caso.messenger.noop.NoopMessenger``).
 List
   of the messengers to publish data to.
-APEL messenger is:
-  ``caso.messenger.ssm.SSMessengerV20``, LogStash is
-  ``caso.messenger.logstash.LogstashMessenger``
+Valid messenges are:
+    * ``caso.messenger.ssm.SSMMessengerV02`` for publishing APEL V0.2 records.
+    * ``caso.messenger.ssm.SSMMessengerV04`` for publishing APEL V0.4 records.
+    * ``caso.messenger.logstash.LogstashMessenger`` for publishing to Logstash.

 ``[extractor]`` section
 -----------------------